South Alabama–Troy football rivalry: Game 9 (2020)

-In the first game of the series to take place in South Alabama's new Hancock Whitney stadium, Troy shut out the Jaguars 29-0.
-Troy jumped out to a 27-0 halftime lead and held South Alabama without a trip to the red zone.
+In the first game of the series to take place in South Alabama's new Hancock Whitney stadium, Troy shut out the Jaguars 29–0.
+Troy jumped out to a 27–0 halftime lead and held South Alabama without a trip to the red zone.
 A blocked South Alabama punt for a safety were the only points scored in the second half as Troy cruised to an easy victory and retained the Belt for the third straight year.
 This was also the last game coached by then South Alabama head coach Steve Campbell, as he was fired the next day.

 Game 10 (2021)

 The series returned to Troy in a game that saw both teams play the majority of the game with their backup quarterbacks.
-South Alabama got an early 7-0 lead but lost their starting quarterback on the opening possession to injury.
-Troy would then score 31 unanswered points before South Alabama scored just before halftime to make it 31-14 at the break.
+South Alabama got an early 7–0 lead but lost their starting quarterback on the opening possession to injury.
+Troy would then score 31 unanswered points before South Alabama scored just before halftime to make it 31–14 at the break.
 Troy lost their starting quarterback in the 2nd quarter and struggled to generate offense in the second half.
-South Alabama would attempt to make a comeback by holding Troy scoreless for the remainder of the game but would come up just short and lose 31-24 to give Troy their 4th consecutive victory in the series.
+South Alabama would attempt to make a comeback by holding Troy scoreless for the remainder of the game but would come up just short and lose 31–24 to give Troy their 4th consecutive victory in the series.

 Game 11 (2022)

 The game with the highest stakes in the rivalry so far also was the most defensive.
 With the lead in the West Division on the line both defenses came to play in Mobile.
-Troy scored the lone touchdown of the game in the 2nd quarter and South Alabama added a field goal as the quarter ended to make the score 7-3 at halftime.
+Troy scored the lone touchdown of the game in the 2nd quarter and South Alabama added a field goal as the quarter ended to make the score 7–3 at halftime.
 Both sides would score a field goal in the 2nd half as South Alabama held Troy to just 1 third down conversion in the entire game but Troy limited the Jaguars to just one red zone trip.
-With this strong defense Troy got the 10-6 win, their fifth consecutive in the series.
+With this strong defense Troy got the 10–6 win, their fifth consecutive in the series.

+Game 12 (2023)

+The teams met in Troy on two very different trajectories.
+Troy were 6–2 and in firm control of the Sun Belt West.
+Meanwhile, South Alabama entered the game 4–4 and looking to make a late-season push for bowl eligibility.
+South Alabama would get on the board first, scoring a short-yardage rushing touchdown early in the 1st quarter.
+However, Troy would respond with two passing touchdowns in the 2nd quarter to take a 14–7 lead into the half.
+After a scoreless 3rd quarter, South Alabama hit a 29-yard field goal early in the 4th quarter to cut the deficit to four.
+Troy, however, would take over offensively once more, scoring two more touchdowns late in the quarter to secure a 28–10 win and their sixth consecutive win of the series.